 Raising the discussion about compensation for those charged with ad agency new business.

-It is time to re-think how we compensate those “odd ducks” who do what no one else wants to do, sell the agency.
-Their motivation for creating new business opportunities is thought to be primarily by financial rewards.
-The traditional ‘carrot and stick philosophy.
-Remove the dangling carrot and their new business activities will quickly dissipate.
+It is time to re-think how we compensate those “odd ducks” who do what no one else wants to do, selling the agency’s services.
+The motivation for creating new business opportunities is thought to be fueled primarily by financial rewards, the traditional ‘carrot and stick’ philosophy.
+If you remove the dangling carrot as an incentive, new business activities will quickly dissipate.

 In a recent Harvard Business Review article, Daniel Pink challenges the ‘carrots and sticks’ philosophy as the wrong way to motivate sales people today.
 He makes the pont that commissions can sometimes do more harm than good and he provides a good example of a company that eliminated sales commissions resulting in even higher profits.

 The memorized sales script made sense for the “door-to-door” salesmen 40 years ago.
 But the salesperson today needs complex skills such as being able to interpret information and provide insights and have the ability to solve established problems and identify new ones on the horizon.

 From Daniel’s point-of-view skill-sets aren’t the only thing that have changed about sales.

 If you do this, then you get that” [if-then rewards] works well with routine tasks social scientists dub “algorithmic”.
 In other words, pay is a motivator when doing simple, repeatable tasks.